 - Some parents of lactose-intolerant infants may prefer to use soy-protein-based formulas such as Isomil (Abbott Nutrition), Prosobee (Mead Johnson Pharmaceuticals), and Allsoy (Nestle).
 Infants who are allergic to cow-milk protein can also use soy-based formulas.

-- For infants who are allergic to cow-milk protein and soy protein (approximately 35% of infants allergic to cow-milk protein are also allergic to soy proteins), the "predigested" protein formulas including Pregestimil (Mead Johnson), Nutramigen (Mead Johnson), and Alimentum (Abbott Nutrition) can be used.
+- For infants who are allergic to cow-milk protein and soy protein, the "predigested" protein formulas including Pregestimil (Mead Johnson), Nutramigen (Mead Johnson), and Alimentum (Abbott Nutrition) can be used.

 - Unique medical conditions may require a specific formula recommendation by the pediatrician.
-This applies to children with some common genetic deficiencies such as PKU, and for premature and low-birth-weight infants.
+This applies to children with some common genetic deficiencies such as phenylketonuria (PKU) and for premature and low-birth-weight infants.

 - Generic infant formulas are also available and are often made by the same manufacturers that produce the brand name products.
 Whether you are considering brand name or generic products, check the expiration dates on the packages, and compare ingredient lists to be sure you are purchasing products with the same ingredients.

 - Homemade infant formulas are not recommended.

 Martinez, J. Andres, and Martha P. Ballew.
 "Infant Formulas."
 Pediatrics in Review 32.5 May 2011.